 I created a challenge for myself and had fun proving that turmeric and ginger can be grown in the Midwest and other cool climates.
-I hope this information is helpful and I encourage you to try it yourself.
-If nothing else you will find a beautiful new plant with lovely ornamental green leaves.
+I hope this information is helpful, and I encourage you to try it yourself.
+If nothing else, you will discover a beautiful new plant with lovely ornamental green leaves.